bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 But it cost quite a lot of consternations and they backed out of that idea.
 I think they even replaced their CEO, though that may have been completely unrelated.
 But anyway, it was enough motivation for him to write this tool.
-And what this tool does is it basically runs a Bitcoin Core Fullnode and a Bitcoin Core Fullnode will propose a block.
+And what this tool does is it basically runs a `Bitcoin Core full node` and a `Bitcoin Core full node` will propose a block.
 Basically, it just every 10 seconds creates what it thinks would be a correct block.
 It doesn't do the proof of work, it just constructs the block.
 And then when a real block appears, it compares it.